Chaunjie/Aui-react/README.md

 ## Usage
-The following commands are available in your project:
+The following commands are available in your project on issues branch:
 ```bash
 # Start for development
 npm start # or